DavidVisscher/seascape/README.md

 The web-application/SPA is able to detect that the ElasticSearch-database cluster is unreachable offline and if this is the case:
 - it will display a nice message to the users that data storage and signing in is currently not possible.
 - queries that would require database usage are not executed, but this does not result in application-breaking crashes but rather clear error messages to the user.
+- Real-time data is pushed through the Elixir cluster in parallel with (attempting to) store it in the database, allowing the application to still display real-time data while the database is temporarily unreachable.

 We implemented DB-facing fault-tolerance by using a circuit breaker, implemented as a watchdog Elixir process.